adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 10/7/20

+* Read this paper on testing in NLP.
+[Beyond Accuracy: Behavioral Testing of NLP Models with CheckList](https://www.aclweb.org/anthology/2020.acl-main.442.pdf)

 ## 9/7/20

 * Adding custom edge cases is important but with extensible code!